querqy/querqy-docs/docs/source/querqy/rewriters/common-rules.rst

 	   FILTER: apple
 	   FILTER: -case

-TODO: The filter is applied to all fields given in the gqf or qf parameters.
+The filter is applied to all query fields defined in the :raw-html:`<span class="elasticsearch">'generated.query_fields' or 'query_fields'</span>
+<span class="solr">'gqf' or 'qf'</span>` :ref:`request parameters <querqy_query_params>`.
 In the case of a required keyword ('apple') the filter matches if the keyword occurs in one or more query fields.
 The negative filter ('-case') only matches documents where the keyword occurs in none of the query fields.

 The right-hand side of filter instructions accepts raw queries.
 To completely exclude results from category 'accessories' for query 'notebook' you would